nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The `NAME` field is case-sensitive.
 * `PHONE` must be a 3 to 20 digit positive integer.
 * `STUDENT_NUMBER` needs to be unique, and must not be blank.
-* The class details of a student will be automatically populated to be 0 for all fields during the creation of a student.
+* When a student is added, their grades, attendance and class participation details will be initialised to `0`, `absent` and `false` respectively for all tutorials.
 * Comment for a student can only be added after the student is instantiated.

 <box type="tip" seamless>